Comparisons12 min read

 Here's a scenario that probably sounds painfully familiar: you're running a small business with a scrappy sales team of four people.
 Deals are slipping through the cracks, follow-ups aren't happening, and your "CRM" is a color-coded spreadsheet that only one person actually understands.
 You've narrowed it down to two contenders — Pipedrive and Zoho CRM — and now you're stuck wondering which one won't make your team want to throw their laptops out the window.

 This comparison is built for exactly that scenario.
-Whether you're a solo founder, a five-person startup, or a small business with a dedicated sales rep or two, the Pipedrive vs Zoho CRM for small business decision is one of the most common crossroads in the CRM world.
+Whether you're a solo founder, a five-person startup, or a small business with a dedicated sales rep or two, the Pipedrive vs Zoho CRM for small business decision shows up constantly.
 Both tools are genuinely good.
 Both have real weaknesses.
-And the "right" answer depends almost entirely on what kind of business you're running and what you actually need the software to do.
+And honestly, the "right" answer depends almost entirely on what kind of business you're running and what you actually need the software to do.

 Quick Comparison Table